antonohman/calendar/README.md

-# calender
+# calendar
-Trying to improve my Javascript skills by creating a calender.
+Trying to improve my Javascript skills by creating a calendar.